vicharak-in/shrike_fpga/Docs/getting_started.md

 Now that we have got all the required tools set-ed up let blink some leds.

 Open thonny and connect the board to the laptop (do not press boot button this time).
 And do these two things
-   1. Connect the board from the bottom right corner.
+   1. Connect the board from the bottom right corner of Thonny IDE.
    2. Go to file view mode in the thonny to see the rp2040 as a file system.

 ### 4. Flashing the bitstream